dssg-berlin/dssg-berlin-slides/sponsors-en.md

 [Jambo Bukoba](http://www.jambobukoba.com/) committed itself to empower children in Tanzania through sports.
 The program offers perspectives and encourages children to improve their academic achievements.
 Additionally it educates about HIV/AIDS.

-__DSSG Berlin will help to visualize the impact of the program with open data and internal data to inform perspectives on future expansion__
+__DSSG Berlin will help to visualize the impact of the program with open data and internal data to inform perspectives on future expansion.__

 ---